 In today’s optical network topologies, the advent of fiber optic splitter is significant in helping users maximize the performance of optical network circuits.
-Fiber optic splitter, or sometimes called as beam splitter, is a passive optical component that can split an incident light beam into two or more light beams, and vice versa.
-The device contains multiple input and output ends.
+Fiber optic splitter contains multiple input and output ends.
 Whenever the light transmission in a network needs to be divided, fiber optic splitter can be implemented for the convenience of network interconnections.

 A fiber optic splitter is a device that splits the fiber optic lights into several parts by a certain ratio.
-For example, when a beam of fiber optic light transmitted from a 1X4 equal ratio splitter, it will be divided into 4-fiber optic light by equal ratio that is each beam is 1/4 or 25% of the original source one.
+For example, when a beam of fiber optic light is transmitted from a 1x4 equal ratio splitter, it will be divided into 4-fiber optic light by equal ratio.
+Each beam is 1/4 or 25% of the original source one.
 A fiber optic splitter is different from WDM.
 WDM can divide the different wavelength fiber optic light into different channels.
 Fiber optic splitter divides the light power and sends it to different channels.
-From a technology standpoint, there are two commonly used types of optical splitters: FBT (Fused Biconical Taper) and PLC (Planar Lightwave Circuit).

 Figure 1: A single optical input is split into multiple output

 In all, there are five steps to manufacture a fiber optic splitter.
-Each step requires strict control and management on various parameters like environment, temperature, and detailed precision on assembly and equipment.
+Each step requires strict control and management of various parameters like environment, temperature, and detailed precision on assembly and equipment.